Egg Labels: Get The Facts

 Certified Organic not only relates to what animals are fed but also governs various welfare issues.
 Certified Organic Eggs come from hens that are able to roam freely on pastures that are classified as organic, ie free from any pesticides, herbicides and fertilisers and any feed they receive is also organic.
 The hens have access to enough perches so they can perform normal roosting behaviours and enough feeders and waterers so they do not have to compete and are able to form natural social groups.
 The stocking rates are a lot lower with only 5 hens per square meter, both inside the barn and outside.
 These hens that live on certified organic farms are living a life closest to resembling their natural behaviours and instincts.
 To receive the labelling right of “Certified Organic” farms must undergo independent accreditation, by an organisation that is accredited and audited by Australian Quarantine Inspection Service (AQIS).

 Legislation and responsibility for animal welfare in Australia is governed by State and Territory governments and not the Federal government.
 This means that across Australia there is no consistent standard for the care and welfare of hens and therefore no governing rules for the labelling on eggs.
 This can make it incredibly difficult as a consumer to know and understand what standard the eggs we are purchasing are governed under.
-The Animal Welfare Labels website, has a great breakdown of the different brands of eggs that are available and specific information on each brand and/or farm and how the hens are raised, fed and stocking density.
+Animals Australia, has a great breakdown of the different brands of eggs that are available and specific information on each brand and/or farm and how the hens are raised, fed and stocking density.
 This website provides in depth information to really help the average consumer understand what eggs they are purchasing and how the hens have been treated.

 Chances are you will still stand looking at the eggs in the supermarket and wonder why there are so many different types.
 Remember not to get caught up with the marketing ploys of fancy words and pretty pictures and instead try to make a more informed decision, taking into consideration the lives that these hens are living in order to produce us the eggs.